ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 ### Starting the Application

-To see the sample app running, run the following terminal command:
+To see the sample app running, run the following terminal command: `docker-compose up --build`.

-`docker-compose up --build`

-Then in your browser go to `localhost:8000`
+Then in your browser go to `localhost:8000`.

 If everything is working, you should be able to submit basic messages to the site, and they will show up in the messages feed.